djorlando24/pySciCam/README.md

     used, which is easier to install.
 However, Pillow only supports 8-bit RGB, and 8,16,32 bit greyscale.

-    V0.3.0 RELEASE NOTES
+    V0.4.0 RELEASE NOTES

-    pySciCam has finally been updated to work with Python 3.x - changes to code are mainly cosmetic.
-However, pythonMagick does not seem to be working on MacOS under python 3.x for me.
+    - pySciCam python3 support improved and tested working on MacOS.
+    - fixed a bug with importing a single TIFF image.

     EXAMPLE USAGE: